Sex lives in over 50s: Ending the stigma

 Dr Sharron Hinchliff

-Reader in Psychology and Health at the Division of Nursing and Midwifery and Director of Equality, Diversity, and Inclusion (Health Sciences School) at the University of Sheffield
+Reader in Psychology and Health at the Division of Nursing and Midwifery and Director of Equality, Diversity, and Inclusion (School of Allied Health Professions, Nursing and Midwifery) at the University of Sheffield

 - Age of Love website